Get from Point A to Point B with the least amount of hassle

 Word of caution though: most drivers won’t speak much, if any, English and unless you have a rudimentary grasp of Arabic, haggling the fare can be both annoying and exhausting.

-Uber and its Middle Eastern counterpart, Careem, have taken the Cairo transportation scene by storm and quickly garnered both praise and censure alike.
+Uber and its Middle Eastern counterpart, Careem, are the two most widely used riding hailing apps in Cairo.
 We personally use them all the time as our choice of transport but are totally aware of some of the issues that have caused people to complain.

 Pros: there’s no negotiating over price, you can plug in your destination and minimize the back-and-forth with your driver (which will be undoubtedly lost in translation).